Ferenc02/Totte-Tattoo/src/backend/README.md

 We decided to separate bookings and consultations into different endpoints to make a thorough and clear structure, and so more of us could practice creating endpoints.

 An alternative approach could have been to use a single booking model with a boolean flag for consultations, which would have simplified the backend structure since bookings an consultation share a lot of functionalities.

+## Note

+The consultation endpoints are not used in the frontend, but they are implemented for future use if needed.
+The frontend currently only uses the booking endpoints.

+The consultation endpoints are implemented in the same way as the booking endpoints, but without specifing dates and times, since consultations are not time-based in the same way as bookings.